noahzeldin/dissertation/reception_analysis.md

           - [Less Specific Groupings](#less-specific-groupings)
           - [By GPO](#by-gpo)
           - [By Piece](#by-piece)
-      - [Convert general (reduced) corpus and dfm to dataframe sfor later use](#convert-general-reduced-corpus-and-dfm-to-dataframe-sfor-later-use)
+      - [Convert general (reduced) corpus and dfm to dataframes for later use](#convert-general-reduced-corpus-and-dfm-to-dataframes-for-later-use)
       - [Create corpus, dfm, ca, etc. of each piece w/o unknown GPO](#create-corpus-dfm-ca-etc.-of-each-piece-wo-unknown-gpo)
   - [FactoMineR Set-Up (for CA)](#factominer-set-up-for-ca)